indigo-dc/indigo-datacloud-releases/README.md

 * **Security updates** period: during this period only updates targeting security vulnerabilities are provided for each supported INDIGO-DataCloud major release (**2 months**)
 * **End-of-life period**: in this period no updates or support are provided.
 The end-of-life period starts after the end of the security updates period

 ## Package Repositories

 INDIGO DataCloud releases are available from the official [INDIGO - DataCloud Repositories](http://repo.indigo.-datacloud.eu).

-Older releases of the middleware services can be downloaded from the repositories managed by the partner middleware distributions.

 ## Release Announcements